In dialogue with the founder family Fritsch: be open to change - a story about tradition and the future

 Gerhard Fritsch: After high school I did a bank apprenticeship, then completed my business studies.
 Being in sales has always been a lot of fun to me - alongside my studies, I worked at the Munich men's fashion house Hirmer.

-I had the soft spot for beautiful things from my parents.
-My father worked as a sales representative, initially for cosmetics - later for Jewelry.
-It has always been my dream to start my own business.
-After completing my studies, I took a job as a sales representative at Schoeffel Perlen and gained a foothold in the jewelry industry.
+The weakness for beautiful things I had received from my parents in the cradle.
+My father worked as a sales representative, initially for cosmetics - later for jewelry.
+My dream has always been to be self-employed.
+After completing my studies, I accepted a job as a sales representative at Schoeffel Perlen and set foot in the jewelry industry.

 At Schoeffel, I learned a lot about our industry.
 Then, at the seemingly right time, I gathered my courage and founded the company - with the support of my wife but without financial support.
 One year later we got married and since then time has passed us by.
 We are lucky to have 1991 healthy children - the two elders are already working in the family business.